buropas/Image_and_Video_Segmentation/README.md

-# Image Segmentation
+# Image and Video Segmentation

 Object detection builds a bounding box for each detected object in the image, but it tells us nothing about the shape of the object.
 We only get the set of bounding box coordinates.

 Instead, IMAGE SEGMENTATION is a technique that creates a pixel-wise mask for each detected object in the image and so can help us to obtain a far more granular understanding of the objects in the image.
 This helps in understanding the image at a much lower level, i.e., the pixel level.

+Furthermore, the same idea is applied in Video Object Segmentation.

+Again, VIDEO OBJECT SEGMENTATION is a binary labeling problem aiming to separate foreground object(s) from the background region of a video.

+The goal is always to automatically segment and generate pixel-wise masks for every detected object in a video.

-Image segmentation has many applications, for instance in self-driving cars, medical imaging and satellite.
+Image and Video segmentation has many applications, for instance in self-driving cars, medical imaging and satellite.

 ![alt text](https://github.com/buropas/Image_Segmentation/blob/main/out_segm.png?raw=true)